-Path of Life operates three Housing programs that span Riverside County.
-Using funds awarded by the Riverside County Continuum of Care (CoC), we operate a Permanent Supportive Housing program and Rapid Rehousing program, which in total houses over 100 households.
+Path of Life operates Housing programs that span Riverside County.
+Using funds awarded by the Riverside County Continuum of Care (CoC), we operate a Permanent Supportive Housing program which in total houses over 80 households.
 We have also partnered with Riverside City College District to operate a Rapid Rehousing program for their students.

 Path of Life provides direct outreach services to individuals and families living on the streets of Riverside County.
 Our goal is to establish trust and provide the appropriate referrals and connections to programs that help people address their barriers to housing.
-Our approach to meet people where they are at with community based services they need most allows for a safe and compassionate exit from their homeless situation.
+Our approach is to meet people where they are, with community based services they need the most, which allows for a safe and compassionate exit from their homeless situation.

 This City of Riverside based Outreach and Congregational Social Work program was designed to assist vulnerable individuals, groups, and families using a collaboration of neighborhood faith-based groups, community organizations, and government entities.
 Using Social Work Interns from our local Universities, we assist in local events, training programs, and community resource education designed to encourage exiting homelessness.